 The Bowflex C6 offers dual pedals that include SPD clips and toe cages.
 SPD clips are often used within indoor cycling classes, so other shoes are not required.
 The Peloton

 While the Bowflex connects to various cycling applications, including the Peloton digital app, the Peloton is unmatched with its integration of the

 The Bowflex C6 is currently priced at $999, while the Peloton was recently reduced to $1,895.

 The Peloton and Bowflex C6 offer a remarkably similar ride due to the weighted flywheel placement, magnetic resistance, and belt drive system.

 What Type of Rider is Best for Each

 Using the Peloton App with the Bowflex C6

-The ability to use the Peloton digital application with the Bowflex C6 is effortless and affordable.
+The ability to use the Peloton digital application with a non-peloton bike like the Bowflex C6 is effortless and affordable.
 I currently use the digital app with my C6.
 Below we will examine the app’s characteristics, how to link it to your C6, limitations to the digital application, and resistance conversion.

 What is the Digital Peloton App?

 The Peloton digital application costs $12.95 per month.
 This app is compliant with Apple devices and Android devices using a 6.0 or higher operating system.